strategineer/personal-website/content/books/2024-06-23/index.md

 without a wife and shared his bed with no one.
 {{< /quote >}}

-Pygmalion hates women and for some reason, the goddess of love, brings Pygmalion's statue of a woman to life.
-This myth seems to have been completely made up by Ovid which is interesting because the story of Pygmalion has been remixed and retold in popular culture more than any other story from Greco-Roman mythology.
-Think Pinocchio, Frankenstein, Ex Machina, I could go on.
+Pygmalion hates women and for some reason, the goddess of love, brings Pygmalion's statue of a woman to life to be his wife.
+This myth seems to have been completely made up by Ovid which is interesting because the story of Pygmalion has been remixed and retold in popular culture more than any other story from Greco-Roman mythology I can think of.
+Pinocchio, Frankenstein, Ex Machina, are all steeped in Pygmalion-ness.

 Ajax and Ulysses Contend for Achilles' Armor in Book 13 was great.
 Ovid's commitment to taking a gigantic work like the Iliad and summarizing select parts of it through a legal battle between Ajax and Odysseus is...
 Chef's Kiss.